Light in correlated disordered media: Photonics applications

 \subsubsection{Photonic structures in nature}

-Living organisms produce a vast variety of photonic mechanisms to modulate their color appearance by exploiting a wide range of biopolymers and architectures. colors produced by these organisms are referred to as structural colors as they are mainly influenced by the nanostructural features of the materials, rather than pigments.
-However, it is not necessarily straightforward to categorise photonic structures found in nature due both to the lack of consistent methods and tools of analysis and to the incredibly large number of species showing different architectures.
-Every species uses different materials, structures and strategies for as many biological functions (to attract mates, hide from predators or act as a defence mechanism)~\cite{whitney2009floral, vignolini2012pointillist, seago2008gold, wilts2014sparkling}.
-Another degree of difficulty arises from the fact that such natural architectures are often hierarchical, and their visual appearance depends on several factors, including geometrical features, the addition of absorbing pigments and finally, the visual system for which such structures are build (different animals and insects have different perceptions).
+Living organisms produce a vast variety of photonic mechanisms to modulate their visual appearance by exploiting a wide range of biopolymers and architectures.
+Colors produced by these organisms are referred to as structural colors as they are mainly influenced by the nanostructural features of the materials, rather than pigments.
+The lack of consistent methods and tools of analysis, as well as the incredibly large number of species showing different architectures however makes it difficult to categorize natural photonic structures.
+Distinct species use different materials, structures and strategies for as many biological functions (to attract mates, hide from predators or act as a defence mechanism)~\cite{whitney2009floral, vignolini2012pointillist, seago2008gold, wilts2014sparkling}.
+Another degree of difficulty arises from the fact that such natural architectures are often hierarchical and their visual appearance depends on several factors, including geometrical features, the addition of absorbing pigments and finally, the visual system for which such structures are build (different animals and insects have different perceptions).

-Therefore, in the following paragraphs, only a limited selection of explanative examples will be discussed and analysed in this review, keeping in mind that the examples reported here are only a minimal fraction of the efforts that have been done in this field to characterise and categorise such natural photonic structures systematically.
+Only a limited selection of explanative examples will be discussed and analyzed hereafter.
+The reader should keep in mind that this represents a minimal fraction of the efforts that have been done in this field to systematically characterize and categorize natural photonic structures.
+For consistency with the scope of this review, we only mention in passing the case of one-dimensional disordered multilayered structures, which are found in certain beetles~\cite{hunt2007comprehensive, del2016polarizing, onelli2017development}, butterflies~\cite{bossard2016evolving}, leaves~\cite{vignolini2016structural} and algae \cite{chandler2017structural}.
+Imperfect one-dimensional grating structures, which play an important role for flowers to enhance signalling to pollinators~\cite{moyroud2017disorder}, for instance, will also not be discussed further.